Board of Directors

 Born and Raised in Jupiter, Florida, Karen attended college at Florida State University where she received her B.S. in biology.
 After receiving medical training from the University of Florida College of Medicine, she completed her pediatric residency in San Antonio at Wilford Hall USAF Medical Center.
 A tour of duty with the Air Force led her to reach the rank of major until her obligation was completed in 1995.
 After a trip to Nicaragua in 2014, Karen and her husband, Ben, immediately felt a connection with the people.
 This has led to a commitment of supporting the people of Los Robles, to introducing their experiences to their friends, colleagues, and family, many of whom have joined them on medical mission trips.
 She looks forward to continuing the goals of improving the quality of health and life for the wonderful people of Los Robles.
 Karen now practices general pediatrics and works part-time for a private practice in Marietta, GA

-Brandon Pittman is a Senior Developer, Trainer, and Director of Business Development for Teksouth Corporation’s Huntsville Office, and currently resides in Madison, Alabama.
+Brandon Pittman runs his own business, Pittman Consulting, LLC and currently resides in Fairhope, Alabama.
 With a technology degree in Computer Information Systems from Athens State University in 2003, Brandon has held many positions across multiple organizations in the defense industry.
 He got involved with Comunidad Connect after a visit to Finca el Peten and San Juan del Sur during a vacation in 2010 and has been an active board member since 2011.
 Brandon currently serves as the Vice Chair for Comunidad Connect.
 He is also a licensed Foster and Adoptive Parent in Madison County Alabama and enjoys spending time with his family, riding his motorcycle, and youth ministry in the ELCA Southeastern Synod